Bringittocode/fastify-mop/README.md

 you still have the complete features of mysql in nodejs except for mysql pool

 ## INSTALLATION
-> npm i @bringittocode/fastify-mop
+> npm i @bringittocode/fastify-mop@latest

 ## FEATURES

+* One library rule them all... i.e you can use any mysql module with this library to manage connection.
 * Auto reconnection if connection timeout or an error occured
-* You still have all the method of [MYSQL](https://www.npmjs.com/package/mysql) except for pool.
+* You still have all the method of [MYSQL2](https://www.npmjs.com/package/mysql2) except for pool.
 * You have an event to listen on if connection failed or successful

 ## USAGE